Appliqué Made Easy

 Awl vs Clover seam ripper

-The tool on top is an awl, normally used in appliqué.
+The tool on top is an awl, typically used in appliqué.

 The long pointed part is round and tends to slip off when pulling the fabric over.

-It is good for holding a point in place but not so much for turning.
+It is suitable for holding a point in place but not so much for turning.

 The tool below is a seam ripper, as you know.